OllieJones/sqlite-object-cache/readme.txt

 **Yes**.
 It does not require any specific database server version.

-= Is this plugin compatible with my version of redis or memcached? =
+does = Is this plugin compatible with my version of redis or memcached? =

 It does not use either.

-Please **do not use** this plugin if you have access to redis or memcached.
-Instead, use the [Redis Object Cache](https://wordpress.org/plugins/redis-cache/) or [Memcached Object Cache](https://wordpress.org/plugins/memcached/) plugin.
+= This cache uses a file on my server HDD/SSD, while redis and memcached use RAM.
+Aren't they faster?  =

+They may indeed be faster.
+But, modern server operating systems offer extensive page caching for files, and SQLite is designed to take advantage of that.
+Using a separate cache server require the web server to issue network requests and wait for responses, whereas using SQLite does not.
+Many users have found this caching methodology to be fast.

 = Why not use the site's main MariaDB or MySql database server for the object cache? =